Spring Break Arts Camps

 Campers learn in a fun, relaxed environment where they can express their creativity and gain self-confidence.
 Family and friends are invited to performances and exhibitions (as noted) spotlighting the work created throughout the week.

 All art supplies, culinary camp groceries, technology supplies and equipment are included (when applicable) in the camp price.

 Variable Tuition Rates for Camps

 COCA offers variable tuition rates for qualifying students, which are determined on a sliding scale based on household income.

 How do I register my camper?

-Register for camps online, by mail, by phone, or in person.
+Register for camps online, by phone, or in person.
 Visit our Camp Registration Information page for more information.